How to tackle Rising Patient Balances

 You would think practices have a collection plan in place, but you will be surprised.
 I have seen established practices that just ‘wing’ it and leave it to the whims of staff and providers to tackle patient balance receivables.

-It does not have to be an all or nothing approach.
-You need a well thought out and effective collections plan and process in place that involves your entire staff.
+It does not have to be an all-or-nothing approach.
+You need a well-thought-out and effective collections plan and process in place that involves your entire staff.

 Here are 5 effective steps you can consider.